andrewtrandev/T2A1/README.md

  ### b.
 Describe the hardware used to host the app.
-Conducts research and describes the infrastructure used by an organisation (hardware / networks) -Shows a full understanding of the hosting infrastructure

 The hardware used to host Gumtree would be web/data servers using nginx as the web server software.
 The web server software would allow for HTTP requests for content from clients to be handled and addressed.
 Gumtree also makes use of content delivery networks and cloud hosting which require a distributed network of servers.
 Specifically the servers for a content delivery network are geographically distanced while for cloud hosting the data is stored on different servers.
-In regards to cloud hosting, Gumtree uses Google Cloud hosting
+In regards to cloud hosting, Gumtree uses Google Cloud hosting to make it's website scalable and reliable.
-#############Add in google hosting

  ### c.
 Describe the interaction of technologies within the app
-Describes the interaction of technologies and identifies their role and purpose in the system

-A client would request content from the browser which would be sent as a HTTP request to nginx(webserver software).
+Gumtree would be hosted through google cloust hosting, a user would request content from the browser which would be sent as a HTTP request to nginx(webserver software).
 Nginx would send back a response which could be a mixture of HTML, CSS, javascript, jQuery and React, these technologies would form the basis for a responsive website.
 This response could also be passed to Amazon CloudFront which would attempt to send back the response from the server to the client through the most effecive path.